-During the past two years, the pound has had a rough time of things when it comes to its price against the dollar and other currencies.
+During the past three years, the pound has had a rough time of things when it comes to its price against the dollar and other currencies.

 The immediate aftermath of the Brexit referendum saw sterling decline sharply in value.